This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 What are you doing?
 What are you trying to do?
 What are your principles?

-• We endeavor that our Partners (those who make our products and those who use them!) benefit from every interaction with us
+• Our Partners (those who make our products and those who use them!) must benefit from interacting with us

 • We're making the best 100% American All-Purpose Outerwear we can figure out how to make, supported by the best Customer Service.
 And we're trying to make the best All-Purpose Outerwear there has even been.
 Crazy, maybe ... so here is some explanation.
 But what else is there? ... should we strive to be second best? ... mediocre?
 Indications of whether we are achieving our goals are easy to find with a little web-searching.
 There is customer feedback on this site, too

 • A garment cannot be better than the fabric from which it is made.
 We make our own Fabric because fabric that meets our requirements is not otherwise available.
 Our Fabric sets us apart.
-WeatherWool's custom Merino Jacquard Fabric, which we make starting from raw wool, is always 100% pure wool, 100% virgin wool, 100% USA
+WeatherWool's custom Fabrics, which we make starting from raw wool, is always 100% pure wool, 100% virgin wool, 100% USA

 • Our products are always 100% American (100% American materials and 100% American labor)